 Each resident room has an outdoor pergola area where the resident’s bed can be taken in good weather.
 Visitor limits apply to outdoor areas as well.

-Additional visitors are allowed when the care team identifies the resident is entering their last 24 hours.
+Additional visitors are allowed in the building when the care team identifies the resident is entering their last 24 hours.
+The maximum of 4 visitors in the room at a time still applies.